 Taking Care of Activated Carbon/Charcoal Filters

-Air filters that contain activated carbon or charcoal are actually washable, meaning you can rid them of the particles and harmful elements trapped inside.
-Since they would all go down the drain, there’s no chance of the pollutants coming out and affecting the indoor environment again.
+Air filters containing activated carbon or charcoal are washable, meaning you can rid them of the particles and harmful elements trapped inside.
+Since they would all go down the drain, there’s no chance that the pollutants will affect the indoor environment again.

 Why You Should Consider an Activated Carbon/Charcoal Air Filter

-If you’re currently on the lookout for a new kind of air filter for your home, you should seriously consider one with activated carbon/charcoal.
-This is because an investment like this would be sure to clear your indoor air and absorb all unwanted odors better than any other kind.
+If you’re looking for a new air filter for your home, you should seriously consider one with activated carbon/charcoal.
+This is because an investment like this would clear indoor air and absorb all unwanted odors better than any other kind.

-There are definitely other kinds of air purification methods as well, but they cannot remove unnecessary smells from an indoor space.
-Their filtering is limited in this area, so a charcoal filter would actually do double the job for around the same price.
+There are other air purification methods, but they cannot remove unnecessary smells from an indoor space.
+In addition, their filtering is limited in this area so a charcoal filter would do double the job for around the same price.

-Even after you get a carbon or charcoal filter for your indoor air cleansing, it still has to be used properly in order to have a positive effect.
-If not, you would very likely waste your money on a poor model that won’t be as effective in cleaning the indoor air.
+Even after you get a carbon or charcoal filter for indoor air cleansing, it still has to be appropriately used to affect you positively.
+If not, you would likely waste your money on a poor model that won’t help clean the indoor air.

-First off, the carbon air filters have to utilize a good amount of carbon.
-If the level of carbon is too low, as with a filter of questionable quality, the filter would get saturated immediately.
 It wouldn’t be of any use in such a case.
-Be sure to search for a filter that contains five pounds of a carbon or charcoal substance.
+Be sure to search for a filter that contains five pounds of carbon or charcoal substance.
 Anything less than this is probably too little.

 Of course, there are differences in the quality and properties of the carbon used.
-However, you can probably be on the safe side by using the five-pound rule of thumb.
+However, using the five-pound rule of thumb, you can probably be on the safe side.

-The air flow in such filters is also extremely important.
+The airflow in such filters is also essential.
 This has to be slow enough to swell in the carbon, releasing all the unwanted pollutants inside.
-Once this ‘dwell time’ is long enough, the filter would be able to effectively cleanse the air in the room.
+Once this dwell time is long enough, the filter effectively cleanses the room’s air.